Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 In conclusion, the answer to "Does perfume expire?" is yes, but its shelf life is in your control.

 While the average opened fragrance lasts 1 to 3 years, proper storage is the ultimate defense.
 It fights against the oxidation and degradation that ruin a beautiful scent.
-By storing your bottles in a cool, dark, and dry place, you can extend the life of your collection.

 At Scentories, our commitment to using only high-quality, stable aromatic materials means your purchase is an investment in enduring luxury.

-Shop Long-Lasting Perfumes at Scentories Now!
+Shop our Long-Lasting Perfumes at Scentories!